-Yet another concern may lie in focusing efforts on the quality of a product.
-In an organization’s desire to shorten time-to-delivery and keep costs down, the quality of project deliverables can suffer.
-It is an important point to balance producing high quality products while simultaneously incorporating the need for reduced cost or speed to market.
-In many cases, this is the very core of why technology-based products or solutions are started.
-Many sales and marketing divisions have sold the quality and feature sets that have enticed customers to purchase and now the innate nature of an organization to deliver that but to do so within a timeline or at the most efficient cost, creates the need for good visibility into the time, work, resources being tracked in that project.
-Focusing on quality is important and may be a deciding factor in making a niche in an industry, but it proves to be difficult to accommodate if influenced by the need to aggressively follow delivery schedules and keep costs down.
+Yet another concern may lie in focusing efforts on product quality.
+In an organization’s desire to shorten time to delivery and keep costs down, the quality of project deliverables can suffer.
+It is important to balance producing high-quality products while simultaneously incorporating the need for reduced cost or speed to market.
+In many cases, this balance between quality and timely delivery is the very core of why technology-based products or solutions are started.
+Many sales and marketing divisions have sold quality and feature sets that have enticed customers to purchase; now the need for the organization to deliver, and do so within a timeline or at the most efficient cost, creates the need to track the time, work, and resources for that project.
+Focusing on quality is important and may be a deciding factor in making a niche in an industry, but quality is difficult to accommodate if it is influenced by the need to aggressively follow delivery schedules and keep costs down.

-The question comes up quite frequently, “how do you track quality in a product, project or a deliverable?”
-In many cases this isn’t a separate field as it is the actual tasks that are being included in a schedule.
+This question comes up quite frequently: How do you track quality in a product, project, or deliverable?
+In many cases, the identification value of quality tracking isn’t addressed by just adding a separate field to enter a value, as it is the actual physical tasks that are being included in a schedule that ensure that quality is achieved. .
 Being able to monitor the time or effort as well as the features being delivered according to a baseline estimate helps all parts of the project team ensure they aren’t straying or burning valuable time.

-In Project 2010, you can instantly turn off or on different baselines as well as compare one baseline to another or even the planned and actuals.
-This helps for planners and senior management to quickly spot check views, details and key trends to see if they are at risk.
+In Project 2010, you can instantly turn on or off different baselines as well as compare one baseline to another or even planned and actuals.
+This capability helps planners and senior management to quickly spot check views, details, and key trends to see if they are at risk.

 Promoting Standards for Maximum Value Proposition

-Time, cost, and quality – each places a burden on the projects in an organization on how they can better compete in their industry.
-The idea of collaborating with business units to incorporate all of these components into a standardized and repeatable fashion requires a managerial octopus, hence the need for a PMO.
+Time, cost, and quality—each places a burden on the projects so that an organization can better compete in their industry.
+The idea of collaborating with business units to incorporate all of these components in a standardized and repeatable fashion requires a managerial octopus; hence the need for a PMO.

-Understandably, when a standard has few steps or components, it is easier to implement, replicate and enforce.
+Understandably, when a standard has few steps or components, it is easy to implement, replicate, and enforce.
 Conversely, the more complex a standard is, the more difficult it is to support and impose.
-While we can conduct extensive project post-mortems and publish all our best practices data on a site for everyone to access, it is another matter to take that information and turn it into practicable business standards.
+While we can conduct extensive project postmortems and publish all our best practices data on a site for everyone to access, it is another matter to take that information and turn it into practicable business standards.

 The use of a PMO helps reinforce repeatable processes that will not differ no matter what the project.
 Through the PMO, the development of predictable, regular actions creates functionality that operates regardless of the convoluted parameters of client wish lists and the turbulent environment of the competition.
 Maintaining and supporting the implementation of standardization makes a more effective use of time (an expense that cannot be reclaimed once it is expended).
-By suppressing the reinvention principle within each project group, standardized processes can be put in place; thereby saving not just time, but resources and money as well.
+When the reinvention principle is suppressed in each project group, standardized processes can be put in place, thereby saving not just time but resources and money as well.

-The Art and Science of Technology Delivery
+Art and Science of Technology Delivery